SM U-66: Grand Fleet ambushes

 At 04:45 on 19 August, U-66 fired a spread of two torpedoes at the British light cruiser Falmouth from a distance of 1000 yards.
 Both torpedoes scored hits on Falmouth's starboard side, flooding the warship forward and aft.
 The cruiser's mechanical spaces—located amidships—remained intact and in working order, so she was steered to the Humber with an escort of three destroyers and an armed trawler.
 U-66 tried repeatedly to deal the stricken cruiser a coup de grâce, but narrowly missed with torpedoes on several further attacks.
 U-66 broke off her pursuit after two hours, having endured multiple attacks from Falmouth's screening destroyers.
 One depth charge attack blew out all the lights on U-66 and knocked clips off two hatches that caused the boat to flood with a considerable quantity of water before the leaks could be sealed.
 Falmouth continued under tow at 2 knots until she crossed Standlinie II and was attacked and sunk by U-63 around noon the next day.

 Records on U-66 next appear in late 1916, when she is reported as one of the U-boat escorts assisting the German merchant raider Wolf into the North Atlantic.
 Wolf, under the command of Karl August Nerger, began a 15-month raiding voyage on 30 November that took the ship into the Indian and Pacific Oceans before a safe return to Germany.
 U-66's specific locations for this duty are not reported, but on 11 December she sank a Norwegian steamer and a Swedish sailing ship.
 U-66 shelled the 1,090-ton Norwegian steamer Bjor 4 nmi southwest of the Norwegian island of Ryvingen.
-The ship and her general cargo, headed from Göteborg to Hull, were sent to the bottom without loss of life, and her crew was safely landed by 14 December.
+The ship and her general cargo, headed from Gothenburg to Hull, were sent to the bottom without loss of life, and her crew was safely landed by 14 December.
 The same day, U-66 also sank the 311-ton Swedish sailing ship Palander off the island of Oxö, near the town of Tornio on the Sweden–Finland border.